Isaías Medina Angarita

-Career
+Early life and education

 Medina was born in San Cristóbal, Venezuela, and graduated from the Military academy of Venezuela in 1914.

+Early political career

+He was a loyalist to Juan Vicente Gómez and Eleazar López Contreras.

-He served as War Minister from 1936 to 1941 under López Contreras.
+He served as War Minister from 1936 to 1941 under Eleazar López Contreras.

+Presidency (1941-1945)

+As a result of the indirect 1941 Venezuelan presidential election, he was appointed president by lawmakers of the Congress of Venezuela.
+He assumed the presidency on 5 May 1941.

 In 1943, he founded the Venezuelan Democratic Party.
+He allowed other political parties to operate in Venezuela, including the Communist Party.

+He took a firmer stance against oil companies, implementing higher exploitation taxes and higher royalties.
+Oil companies were no longer exempt from customs duties.
+He also promoted domestic oil refining.

+He expanded the role of state, using increase oil revenues to enact large public works and agricultural programs.

 Medina Angarita was the first Venezuelan president who traveled abroad (in active office).
 First, in 1943 to the Bolivarian countries, Colombia, Ecuador, Peru, Bolivia and Panama, and in January 1944, the United States invited by Franklin Delano Roosevelt.
 The visit marked a milestone in the Venezuelan-US relations.
-Besides being the first time a Venezuelan president (in office) visited the United States, the time was made the journey was understood as an expression of the alliance of Venezuela with the Allies that fought the Axis.
-During the administration of Medina, Venezuela establishes relations with China in 1943 and the Soviet Union in 1945.
+Besides being the first time a Venezuelan president (in office) visited the United States, the time the journey was made was understood as an expression of the alliance of Venezuela with the Allies that fought the Axis.
+The US-Venezuela relationship was considered collaborative during Medina's presidency.
+During the administration of Medina, Venezuela established relations with China in 1943 and the Soviet Union in 1945.

+Venezuela declared war on the Axis in 1945 in order to be part of the founding of the United Nations.

 Some in the Army considered his presidential regime too liberal while other political enemies accused him of being too conservative, and both sides were involved in a coup to remove him from power on 18 October 1945.
+The Medina government discovered the conspiracy by the military to overthrow Medina and arrested Marcos Pérez Jiménez.
+The arrest triggered a popular revolt, leading Medina to give up power.

+Medina's cabinet (1941–1945)

+Post-presidency (1945-1953)

 Medina died, aged 56, in Caracas.

-Medina's cabinet (1941-1945)

 Personal life

-Isaías Medina Angarita was married to Irma Felizola, who served as First Lady of Venezuela from 1941–1945.
+Isaías Medina Angarita was married to Irma Felizola, who served as First Lady of Venezuela from 1941 to 1945.